The Foundation's History

 There were 14 Kingston doctors who, in the face of ministerial opposition, formed a charitable foundation and began the battle to create a hospital of their own.
 The subsequent appeal met with responses from all around the world but largely from local contributors.
 In the five years the doctors gained the support of 5,000 contributors and had collected £35,000.
 This money was used to purchase Coombe Manor which was then converted into a hospital containing 21 beds.

-Over time the hospital grew and the range of services expanded and it became apparent that the only way these could be funded would be to charge a commercial rate for the beds and so gradually The New Victoria Hospital became the leading private hospital in the area with all the necessary hi tech equipment that you would associate with a modern hospital.
+Over time the hospital grew and the range of services expanded and it became apparent that the only way these could be funded would be to charge a commercial rate for the beds and so gradually The New Victoria Hospital became the leading private hospital in the area with all the necessary hi-tech equipment that you would associate with a modern hospital.
 The New Victoria still however retained a very special ethos and atmosphere which in many ways reflected its charitable origins.
-Moreover patients suffering financial hardship were occasionally still treated on a probono basis.
+Moreover patients suffering financial hardship were on occasions treated on a pro-bono basis.

-In the early part of this century it became apparent however that the hospital was in need of a radical and extensive upgrade.
+However in the early part of this century it became apparent that the hospital was in need of a radical and extensive upgrade.
 The statutory regulations that were to be introduced meant that there was an urgent need for new theatres and the resultant upheaval that this would cause meant that in order to do the job properly a significant rebuild was necessary.
-This would have cost many millions of pounds, and moreover whilst this work was being performed the value of the business would have declined significantly.
-Trustees were thus very concerned that the level of risk that this would have meant was inappropriate for a charity.
+This would have cost many millions of pounds, and at the time, the Trustees were concerned that the level of risk that this would have meant was inappropriate for the Charity.

 2006 – The next phase

-Fortuitously in 2006 Trustees received an offer from an Irish property millionaire who had designs that involved not only the developing of the site for residential use but also to build a brand new Hospital.
+Fortuitously in 2006 the Trustees received an offer from an Irish property entrepreneur who had designs that involved not only the developing of the site for residential use but also to build a brand new hospital.

-After much agonising Trustees decided that this would, taking all the circumstances into account, be the best solution for all.
-The staff at The New Victoria were to be retained and thus the character of the hospital would be unchanged, a new hospital would ultimately be built that would benefit patients and the Charity itself being in receipt of the proceeds of sale would be able to perform many more acts of charity as we were no longer constrained by the need to constantly reinvest any surplus in expensive capital equipment.
+After much agonising the Trustees decided that this would, taking all the circumstances into account, be the best solution for all.
+The staff at The New Victoria Hospital were to be retained and thus the character of the hospital would be unchanged, a new hospital would ultimately be built that would benefit patients and with the Charity itself being in receipt of the proceeds of sale it would be able to increase the scope of its charitable activities.